Harry felt eleven again.

 But Harry didn't get the chance.

-Not gradually, not with any sort of warning—it lurched, all at once, as though the floor had dipped and the walls were closing in.
+The world tipped sideways.
+His vision fractured, not gradually but all at once, as if the floor had dipped beneath him.
 His breath caught sharply in his throat as he flinched, hands scrabbling for the edge of the blanket.
-The world tilted unnaturally, and his stomach gave a sickening twist.
-A wave of nausea surged through him, hot and acidic, and for a moment he thought he might actually be sick.
+A wave of nausea rose in his stomach, hot and acidic, and for a moment he thought he might be sick.

-He squeezed his eyes shut, heart pounding against his ribs.
-Cold sweat had broken out across his back, soaking through the fabric of his pyjama top.
+He squeezed his eyes shut, heart hammering against his ribs.
+Cold sweat broke out across his back, soaking through the fabric of his pyjama top.
 Everything felt wrong.
-His vision blurred at the edges, colours swimming together until he could barely make out the room around him.
+Colours swam at the edges of his sight until he could barely make out the room around him.

-The room had narrowed, closing in around him—just a tunnel of sound and light and pressure pressing in behind his eyes.
+The room had narrowed, closing in around him, a tunnel of sound and light and pressure pressing hard behind his eyes.

 "Harry?"
 Ginny's voice cut through the haze, clear and urgent.
-She was already leaning in, reaching for him before he had the sense to call out.
+She was already leaning in, reaching for him before he even thought to call out.

-Her hand found his forehead, cool and steady.
-He almost sobbed at the touch—it was the only thing that didn't hurt.
+Her hand found his forehead, cool and steady, and he almost sobbed at the touch; it was the only thing that didn't hurt.

 She drew in a sharp breath.
-"You're burning," she murmured, and her worry was unmistakable now, plain in the tremble of her voice.
+"You're burning," she murmured, worry trembling in her voice.

 Still shivering, Harry managed to croak, "Just dizzy."
-It was a lie.
-He knew it.
-And so did she.
+It was a lie, and they both knew it.
 His voice cracked halfway through, thin and rasping, as if even the words were tired.

 He didn't protest.
-Couldn't, really.
-His limbs felt like lead.
-She moved with a quiet sort of determination, guiding him down as though she'd done it a dozen times before.
-He allowed himself to lean into her, his legs drawn up weakly beneath the blanket, head rolling slightly to one side until it came to rest against the curve of her shoulder.
+His limbs felt like lead, but she moved with quiet determination, guiding him down as though she'd done it a dozen times before.
+He let himself lean into her, legs drawn weakly beneath the blanket, head coming to rest against the curve of her shoulder.

 "I've got you," Ginny whispered.

 His breath, shaky but slowing, caught against her collarbone.
-He could hear her heart—a quiet, steady rhythm just beneath the fabric of her shirt.
+He could hear her heartbeat: quiet, steady, and close.

 Harry didn't open his eyes.
 "Will you stay?"

-"Ginny, love," she said, "I've run a cool bath for Harry.
+A soft knock came at the door.
+Both turned toward the sound as Mrs Weasley stepped in, her face lined with worry.
+"Ginny, love," she said, keeping her voice calm, "I've run a cool bath for Harry.
 It might help bring the fever down a bit."

-There was a gentleness in her tone, but also something heavier—a quiet desperation, threaded through every word.
-They'd tried everything.
-Potions, soups, and even a few Muggle remedies Hermione must've suggested.
-Nothing had made a dent in the fever.
-It clung to him like a second skin, unyielding and cruel.
+There was gentleness in her tone, but also something heavier: the quiet strain of someone running out of ways to help.
+They'd tried everything: potions, soups, even a few Muggle remedies Hermione had suggested.
+Nothing made a dent.
+The fever clung to him like a second skin.

-"Thanks, Mum," Ginny said, still not taking her eyes off him.
+"Thanks, Mum," Ginny said, still not looking away from him.

-Mrs Weasley gave a small, sad smile.
-She didn't step further in, just lingered a moment longer at the doorway before pulling it closed again behind her.
+Mrs Weasley gave a small, tired smile and lingered a moment longer before closing the door softly behind her.

 "I know," she said softly, cutting him off with a small shake of her head.
 "But I want to."